izdwuut/print-credentials/README.md

 You should't store your passwords in plain text on your HDD.
 SSDs are fine.
 While this utility could come in handy to somebody, you should rather consider using a password manager like [KeePass](https://keepass.info).

 # License
-Licensed under [a MIT license](LICENSE).
+Licensed under [an MIT license](LICENSE).
 You can basically do anything, as long as you mention me somewhere.